kollanyi/Plot/README.md

 # Readme

-This is my plot repository.
+This is my readme file for the plot repository.